 In this paper, I have developed a dynamic model of industry investment with endogenous social learning.
-I estimated the model using data from the shale oil industry in North Dakota's Bakken formation, where I find that learning has played a significant role in increasing the industry's profitability.
+I estimated the model using data from the shale oil industry in North Dakota's Bakken formation, where I find that learning has played a significant role in the growth and increasing profitability of the industry.
 However, my dynamic estimates reveal that anticipated social learning has had little to no effect on the industry's recent development: the estimated prior variances are too low to allow for much value from new information.

 In the final section, I considered a counterfactual scenario of industry development under less less certain priors, as might correspond to the earliest stages of the industry, learning about a new formation, or limited firm attention.
 Here I found that the possibility of social learning can lead to a free-riding dynamic, where firms delay investment in order to learn from others.
 I show that this dynamic can lead to sizable differences in the industry's progress up the learning curve: less drilling yields less information, and lower future investment.
-Finally, I demonstrate that a policy designed to increase early information can have a significant effect in overcoming this free-riding: public test wells provide early information, leading to more investment, and more learning.
+Finally, I demonstrate that a policy designed to increase early information can have a significant effect in overcoming this free-riding: public test wells provide early information, leading subsequently to a higher level of investment and a higher rate of learning.